Li-Cycle Holdings Corp. (LICY) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for LICY is $8.25, which is $2.57 above the current price.
-The public float for LICY is 136.66M and currently, short sellers hold a 9.43% ratio of that float.
-The average trading volume of LICY on February 23, 2023 was 1.22M shares.
+The average price point forecasted by analysts for Li-Cycle Holdings Corp.
+(LICY) is $8.25, which is $2.03 above the current market price.
+The public float for LICY is 136.62M, and currently, short sellers hold a 9.44% ratio of that float.
+The average trading volume of LICY on February 27, 2023 was 1.24M shares.

-The -13.88% Decline of Li-Cycle Holdings Corp.’s (LICY) Stock in the Past Quarter

-LICY’s stock has seen a -2.41% decrease for the week, with a -5.65% drop in the past month and a -6.89% fall in the past quarter.
-The volatility ratio for the week is 4.93%, and the volatility levels for the past 30 days are at 5.65% for Li-Cycle Holdings Corp.
-The simple moving average for the last 20 days is -1.36% for LICY stock, with a simple moving average of -10.40% for the last 200 days.
+LICY stock saw an increase of 6.60% in the past week, with a monthly gain of 14.67% and a quarterly increase of 1.55%.
+The volatility ratio for the week is 4.67%, and the volatility levels for the last 30 days are 5.76% for Li-Cycle Holdings Corp.
+(LICY).
+The simple moving average for the last 20 days is 7.53% for LICY stock, with a simple moving average of -1.48% for the last 200 days.

 Analysts’ Opinion of LICY